 What is Delivery Driver Insurance?

 Delivery driver insurance is a very specific product that is often sold as an endorsement on a personal auto policy.
 In some cases, drivers may need to upgrade to a commercial policy for delivery driving when it is a full-time job or the primary use of the vehicle.

 However, most people today that are doing food delivery and ridesharing through platforms like Uber and DoorDash can suffice with an endorsement added to their existing insurance policy that covers their vehicle while it is being used for work.

-During COVID-19, many states have been encouraging companies to allow drivers to have extended coverage for food delivery and other delivery services, simply because of the growing demand.
-With restaurants and dining areas closed or restricted in many places, and more people being left to a limited income, states are seeking relief to help with the cost of additional insurance or even having to purchase the coverage.
-Still, you should buy the coverage when you can so that you’re protected, no matter what.
+Many states have been encouraging companies to allow drivers to have extended coverage for food delivery and other delivery services, simply because of the growing demand.
+Still, you should buy the coverage when you can so you’re protected, no matter what.

-Here are some quick facts before we dive into some more details:
+Here are some quick facts before we dive into more details:

 - Some delivery services and companies offer insurance to assist their drivers.